 Combining Suboxone with other opioids for any length of time increases the risk of overdose.

-It is strongly recommended that any person requiring supplemental opioids have access to naloxone (Narcan) for emergency treatment of an opioid overdose if it has not already been provided as part of your medication for addiction treatment plan.
+It is strongly recommended that any person requiring supplemental opioids have access to naloxone (Narcan) for emergency treatment of an opioid overdose.
+Oftentimes, providers will prescribe this opioid overdose medication alongside opioid painkillers.

 You may find that the best way to manage your pain is some combination of interventions, such as OTC medications, topical pain relievers, and holistic or alternative options, such as:

 - Transcutaneous electrical nerve stimulations (TENS)

 - Physical therapy

 Peter Manza, PhD received his BA in Psychology and Biology from the University of Rochester and his PhD in Integrative Neuroscience at Stony Brook University.
 He is currently working as a research scientist in Washington, DC.
 His research focuses on the role ...
 Read More

 - Alford DP, Compton P, Samet JH.
 Acute pain management for patients receiving maintenance methadone or buprenorphine therapy [published correction appears in Ann Intern Med.
 2006 Mar 21;144(6):460].
 Ann Intern Med.
 2006;144(2):127-134. doi:10.7326/0003-4819-144-2-200601170-00010